fish-shell/fish-shell/doc_src/cmds/commandline.rst

 - ``-P`` or ``--paging-mode`` evaluates to true if the commandline is showing pager contents, such as tab completions

-- ``--is-complete`` returns true when the commandline is syntactically complete, i.e. would be executed when the ``execute`` bind function is called.
+- ``--is-valid`` returns true when the commandline is syntactically valid and complete.
+If it is, it would be executed when the ``execute`` bind function is called.

 Example
 -------